ECRI Recession Watch: Weekly Update

-Here are two significant developments since ECRI's public recession call on September 30, 2011:
+Here are some notable developments since ECRI's public recession call on September 30, 2011, now beyond its second anniversary:

 For alternatives to ECRI's recession forecasting, see method developed by Anton and Georg Vrba: